DNP Degree – Doctor of Nursing Practice Programs

 University of Central Florida

 The program also includes a research component.
-The DNP project is an integral part of the program and allows students to apply their knowledge and skills to real-world problems.
+The DNP project is integral to the program and allows students to apply their knowledge and skills to real-world problems.
 The hybrid-online format of the program allows students to complete the program at their own pace while still being able to interact with faculty and classmates in a highly engaging learning environment.

 • Location: Orlando, FL